 It wasn’t until I decided to focus in on just ONE strategy, creating an incredibly high-value virtual summit, that I started to make serious progress in my business.
 After several months of super-hard concentrated effort, I launched the Branding Summit at the end of 2014, one of the largest virtual gatherings of experts on personal branding anywhere.
 I grew my email list by almost 3,000 highly engaged subscribers in a few weeks, and generated $20,000 in profit -- much more than I’d earned up to that point!"

 "Choose the one thing that will move the needle for you and your business.
 When you try to be the best podcaster, blogger, author, business coach and event producer all at the same time, you end up being mediocre at all of them.
-Pick one.
+Pick one (like learning how to master the art and science of cold emailing).
 Focus.
 And work it, hard.
 One piece of bonus advice: As a newer business owner, one of the biggest ROI's you’ll get is from investing in growing your email list.
 Whether you plan on offering a mastermind, writing books or producing online summits, you’ll need a powerful, engaged email list.
 Make that a focus from day one.
 If you want to hear the best advice that over 60 online experts and world-class business owners have on list building, check out the online event of the year, List Building School.
 It’s free, and it’s epic.
 Ryan here is one of our amazing speakers too!"